Liublgit/numdiff/README.md

 ### Tasks
 * Sivert: Find regularity-result Poisson equation.
 Rewrite introduction/definition ellipticy.
-* Need to do some changes in ninepoint.
-Now it is taking in N and M as arguments, but they are set equal inside the function.
-Need to either take in only N or M, or changee something inside the function.
-* Maybe we should make a table where we compare the error of fivepoint and ninepoint for different choices of M=N.
+* Mira: Make a table where we compare the error of fivepoint and ninepoint for different choices of M=N.

 ### Analysis (10 p.)
 * Motivate your choice of method